Description

 Sun: Full sun.
 Part shade results in leggy growth and fewer blooms.

-Mulch: Use organic mulch before the first predicted freeze.
+Mulch: Use organic mulch over the root area before the first predicted freeze.

 Prune: Trim back yearly in winter to induce flowering.